General Questions about Antique Reels

 Some of the major differences among those early reels lay in the means by which they were

 attached to the rod.
-Many had clamps (See "clamp reel" in my color photo gallery
+Many had clamps (See "clamp reel" in Photo Gallery 2

 for an example.); others were lashed to the rod butt or had holes for pins or screws.
 Some